syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/import-an-excel-document-using-file-uploader.md

 domainurl: ##DomainURL##
 ---

-## Import an excel file using uploader in ##Platform_Name## Spreadsheet control
+## Import an excel document using file uploader in ##Platform_Name## Spreadsheet control

-If you select the file using file uploader then you will get the uploaded file data in the [success](../api/uploader#success) event of file uploader.
-In this event, you should pass the received file data as argument to the [open](../api/spreadsheet/#open) method of the spreadsheet.
+If you explore your machine to select and upload an excel document using the file uploader, you will receive the uploaded document as a raw file in the [success](../api/uploader#success) event of the file uploader.
+In this `success` event, you should pass the received raw file as an argument to the Spreadsheet's [open](../api/spreadsheet/#open) method to see the appropriate output.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/spreadsheet/import-using-uploader/index.ts %}
 {% endhighlight %}